Fran-4c4/apigateway_websocket_demo/README.md

 ## Purpose

 Shows how to use the AWS SDK for Python (Boto3) with Amazon API Gateway V2 to create a websocket API that integrates with AWS Lambda and Postgres.
+This code is based on AWS apigateway example with dynamodb.

 * Create a websocket API served by API Gateway.
 * Define a Lambda handler that stores connections in DB and posts messages to